Troubleshooting & FAQ

 As mentioned in the setup page, you should not share a single Postgres database between unrelated programs.

 You can create a separate database either using the createdb shell command that is usually included with Postgres, or the CREATE DATABASE SQL statement.
+After creating a separate database, adjust the database URI in the bridge config.

 The as_token was not accepted